Jeep Grand Cherokee: Development

 The Grand Cherokee thus became the first Chrysler-badged Jeep product.
 Development work for the new Jeep model continued and Chrysler's employees (after the 1987 buyout of AMC) were eager for a late-1980s release date; however, CEO Lee Iacocca was pushing for redesigned Chrysler minivans, thus delaying the Grand Cherokee's release until late 1992 as an Explorer competitor.
-Unlike the Explorer, the Grand Cherokee utilized monocoque (unibody) construction, whereas the Explorer was a derivative of the Ranger pickup with a separate body-on-frame.
+Unlike the Explorer, the Grand Cherokee used monocoque (unibody) construction, whereas the Explorer was a derivative of the Ranger pickup with a separate body-on-frame construction.
 A Dodge-branded version was designed as a precaution should Jeep dealers struggle to handle so many Grand Cherokee units.

 The Grand Cherokee debuted in grand fashion at the 1992 North American International Auto Show in Detroit, Michigan.
 The vehicle that was driven was a Poppy Red Clear Coat 1993 Grand Cherokee ZJ Laredo with a quartz cloth interior and high-back bucket seats.
-Then Chrysler president Robert Lutz drove Detroit mayor, Coleman Young, from the Jefferson North Assembly Plant on North Jefferson Avenue via a police escort to Cobo Hall, up the steps of Cobo Hall and through a plate glass window to show off the new vehicle.
+Chrysler's then-president Robert Lutz drove Detroit mayor Coleman Young from the Jefferson North Assembly Plant on North Jefferson Avenue with a police escort to Cobo Hall, up the steps of Cobo Hall, and through a plate-glass window to show off the new vehicle.
 Sales of the 1993 model year Grand Cherokee began in April 1992.

-Production of the Grand Cherokee started shortly afterward in the purpose-built Jefferson North Assembly in Detroit, Michigan.
+Production of the Grand Cherokee started shortly afterward in the purpose-built Jefferson North Assembly in Detroit.
 European Grand Cherokees are manufactured in Austria by Magna Steyr.
 The Grand Cherokee "played a significant part in reviving Chrysler's fortunes by moving it into the then-nascent market for high-margin sports utility vehicles."

 Upon its introduction, it was the first full-scale manufacture of an automobile in the US using HFC-134a refrigerant in place of HCFC-12 for the HVAC system.